vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

 ./espcap.py --node=localhost:9200 --interface=en0 --count=3000 --bpf="tcp port 443"
 ```

-To run this packet capture indefinitely, omit the `--count` argument.
-Note the rules and formatting of the packet filter expression `--bpf` are determined by *tshark* since this argument string is passed directly to the command.
+To run this packet capture indefinitely, omit the `--count` argument or set it to 0, the default.
+The rules and formatting of the packet filter expression `--bpf` are determined by *tshark* since this argument string is passed directly to the command.

 ## Summing Up

-**Escpap** illustrates how to use some interesting Python features, most notably iterator functions.
-The Elasticsearch Python client API makes good use of iterators in the bulk indexing helper functions.
+**Escpap** illustrates how to use some interesting Python features, most notably iterator functions, and the Elasticsearch Python client API.
+The API makes good use of iterators in the bulk indexing helper functions.
 Iterators made it possible to delegate packet capture to our generator functions for live and file capture then continually pass back packets to the packet indexing function, which is itself a generator that conveys the packets to the Elasticsearch client bulk indexing function.
 This chain of functions runs concurrently to provide a stream of packets to Elasticsearch.

-**Espcap** pumps packets direclty into Elasticsearch.
-You could also send them to Logstash or NiFi, both of which provide transformation and resiliancy features that would enhance the packet streaming.
-Like Logstahs, Nifi contains plugins that enable to index directly in Elasticsearch.
+Another approach to capturing packets is discussed in the article [Analyzing Network Packets with Wireshark, Elasticsearch, and Kibana](https://www.elastic.co/blog/analyzing-network-packets-with-wireshark-elasticsearch-and-kibana){:target="_blank"}.
+The system described in this article uses gets packets dumped to files using Filebeats and Logstash that feed them to Elasticsearch, which is more scaleable if packet captures are sent from a large number of agent systems.
+It would be worthwhile experimenting with the use of Logstash to handle the direct indexing of packets in Elasticsearch.
+Espcap could run on each agent, then forward the captures to Logstash running on the Elasticsearch cluster.